robots AI tech in schools

 We do not want:

-It is often claimed that AI and other forms of edtech will reduce workload.
-However, this promise has not always materialised: teachers and leaders’ work is sometimes displaced and shifted towards more routine tasks and the administration of the technology itself.
+• It must not lead to teachers and leaders’ work being displaced and shifted towards more routine tasks and the administration of the AI technology itself.
 The overall result can be to devalue teacher expertise – the loss of agency and autonomy – as well as a reduction in education quality.

-What can I do to improve policies around AI in schools?
+What can I do to improve policies around AI in my school?

-A place to start is always by talking to your colleagues and discussing the issue, asking about how and whether they use AI, what their experience has been.
+A good place to start is always by talking to your colleagues and discussing the issue, asking about how and whether they use AI, and what their experience has been.

 There may be opportunities to use discussion about AI to open up wider questions about how technology is used in your school.